 Heat Deflection Temperature (°C) | 170 | 250 |

 The choice between Nylon 6 (PA6) and Nylon 66 (PA66) primarily depends on the specific requirements of your project.
-Both materials offer valuable performance characteristics, and the decision should be based on the application needs, such as strength, rigidity, and heat resistance, referencing the comprehensive comparison chart above.
+Both materials offer valuable performance characteristics, and the decision should be based on application needs such as strength, rigidity, and heat resistance, referencing the comparison chart above.

-Nylon 6 is known for its high ductility, ease of processing, and cost-effectiveness, making it ideal for general applications.
+Nylon 6 is known for its high ductility, ease of processing, and cost-effectiveness, making it ideal for general applications such as flexible automotive parts, office furniture, and bicycle components.

-Nylon 66 offers superior strength, rigidity, and heat resistance.
+Nylon 66 offers superior strength, rigidity, and heat resistance, making it suitable for high-stress automotive parts, electrical components, and high-performance sports equipment.

-However, for more demanding requirements, PA6 and PA66 can be modified or reinforced with various fillers to enhance their original properties and expand their range of applications.
-These modified or reinforced nylons are referred to as nylon compounds, which we will introduce in more detail below.
+For more demanding requirements, PA6 and PA66 can be modified or reinforced with various fillers to enhance their original properties and expand their range of applications.
+These modified or reinforced nylons are referred to as nylon compounds.
+Reinforcing PA6 and PA66 with fillers like glass fiber, carbon fiber, or impact modifiers can improve their properties:

 -